brabster/tw-site-mkdocs/docs/posts/2024-05-21-cdc-with-aws-dms/index.md

 ![hero image](./assets/hero-cdc.webp)

 Setting up Change Data Capture from Aurora Serverless PostgreSQL to S3 via the AWS DMS service.
-I'll walk through the setup calling out the problems and solutions on the way.
+I'll walk through the demo setup, using the venerable Northwind dataset, calling out the problems and solutions on the way.
 The next post in this series will show the challenges we hit trying to work with this kind of CDC data and how we dealt with them.

 --8<-- "ee.md"